SuperCuber/dotter/README.md

 I create Releases often so make sure you check whether the bug was fixed in the latest one!

 # Installation
+## Arch Linux
+The following AUR packages are available:
+- [dotter-rs-bin](https://aur.archlinux.org/packages/dotter-rs-bin) for a precompiled version of the latest release
+- [dotter-rs](https://aur.archlinux.org/packages/dotter-rs) for the latest release's source that is built on your machine
+- [dotter-rs-git](https://aur.archlinux.org/packages/dotter-rs-git) for the latest commit on master that is built on your machine

+All of those are maintained by [orhun](https://github.com/orhun/) - huge thanks to him!

+## Others

 Download the binary for your platform from the latest release and then put it in your `$PATH` or in your dotfile repository (then you'd run it with `./dotter`).

-Alternatively, Dotter is on [crates.io](https://crates.io/crates/dotter), so run `cargo install dotter` after installing rust to install it that way.
+Alternatively, Dotter is on [crates.io](https://crates.io/crates/dotter), so if you have Rustup installed, run `cargo install dotter`.

 # Wiki
 Check out [the wiki](https://github.com/SuperCuber/dotter/wiki) for more information.